GameStop to capitalize on 'stonks' rally with $1 bln stock sale plan | Business

 GameStop Corp on Monday increased the value of new stock it may sell from $100 million to $1 billion, as the U.S. video game retailer seeks to capitalize on a surge in its shares from a Reddit-driven rally this year.
 GameStop stock has rampaged over 900% higher since January in highly volatile trading as amateur investors organized on social media sites such as Reddit staged a stubborn buying spree, winning out over Wall Street hedge funds that had shorted its shares.

-GameStop's shares fell as much as 13.9% on Monday, but reversed course and traded up slightly, standing at $192.29 apiece at 11:36 a.m.
-EDT.
+GameStop's shares fell as much as 13.9% on Monday.
+They briefly reversed course to trade up slightly, but were trading lower again at 11:53 a.m.
+EDT at $188.50.
 The company has not sold any new shares since the frenzy started, mainly because security laws prevented it from doing so without disclosing its latest financial information, Reuters reported in February.

 In a regulatory filing for the offering, Grapevine, Texas-based GameStop addressed the extreme gyrations in its shares in the last three months, which have swung from as low as $19.94 to as high as $347.51.
 "During this time, we have not experienced any material changes in our financial condition or results of operations that would explain such price volatility or trading volume," GameStop said.